GeidhUK/GeidhUK.github.io/briathrachas-lcdt.md

 <div class="text-muted">(a trans woman)</div>

+Boireannach a chaidh a shònrachadh fireannach aig àm a breith ach a tha a-nis a' fuireach mar bhoireannach.

 #### Tar-dhuine

 <div class="text-muted">(a trans person)</div>

+Neach aig a bheil dearbh-aithne gnè no nochdadh gnè a tha diofraichte bhon gnè a chaidh a chur orra nuair a rugadh iad.

 #### Tar-neach

 <div class="text-muted">(a trans person)</div>

+Neach aig a bheil dearbh-aithne gnè no nochdadh gnè a tha diofraichte bhon gnè a chaidh a chur orra nuair a rugadh iad.

 #### Tar-fhireannach

 <div class="text-muted">(a trans man)</div>

+Fireannach a chaidh a shònrachadh boireannach aig àm a bhreith ach a tha a-nis a' fuireach mar fhireannach.

 #### Tar-ghnèitheach